rohan-v8rma/Java-Juggernaut/JavaProjects/README.md

 Only the classes we use from the `util` package will be imported.

 There is no performance difference if we just import the a specific class like `Scanner` or use the universal selector.

+### Some in-built packages...

+#### `java.lang`

+Bundles the fundamental classes such as: `System`, `String`, etc.

+It is included by default, which is why we need not explicitly include it everytime we need to use a class in this package.

+#### `java.io`

+Contains classes for input , output functions are bundled in this package.

+#### `java.util`

+It contains the collections framework, legacy collection classes, event model, date and time facilities, internationalization, and miscellaneous utility classes (a string tokenizer, a random-number generator, and a bit array).

 ## Access Modifiers in Java